satpal-07/sample-node-cmd-app/README.md

-My first node command application using yargs and inquirer
+My first node command application using yargs and inquirer.
+The app computes how old a given person is based on the year of birth provided and stores the output on a given file.

 ## Getting Started
 First, install the packages: